SergeyMatskevich/data-badata/README.md

-Okay, what we try to do here.

-We achieving the goals:
+## Goals

-1. Democratize data self service within organization
+1. Democratize data self service within organization.
+Make it open to wide audience.
-2. Increase awareness and data leteracy within organization
+2. Increase awareness and data leteracy within organization.
+Teach people what data and data content is available in the organization.

-We are building an application (LLM API caller wrapped into UI and boosted) that does the following:

-**Context manager about data from different sources**
+3. Transform data analysts routine from answering adhoc questions to manager of metadata and meanings

+## The system

+We are building an application which is going to have number of modules on boards.
+In a nutshell we make Assistante powered with LLMs and company context.

+### Module: Context manager

+The module to collect, store and made the full company context related to data available to be used while using LLMs.

+Source for data context we envision:

 1. Data models (dbt, ORM schemas etc, snow)
 2. Communication tools  (Slack, Teams conversations)
 3. BI tools (Metabase database)
-4. Data terms (Datahub, Atlan and others data catalogs)
+4. Data catalogs (Datahub, Atlan etc)
-5. TBD

-Store this somewhere to make it more token friendly?

-**Tools manager to be used while LLM conversation**

-1. Create SQL
+### Module: LLM manager

+The module to store and setup communication with different LLMs (including all the available tools)

+1. API keys setups
-2. Query DB
+2. Optimizers
-3. Visualise data (single chart, multiple charts)
+3. Tools setup (create SQL, query DB, visualize)
-4. Analyse data
+4. System promts
-5. TBD

-**Conversation module**
+### Module: Admin console

+incl (Context manager, LLM manager).
+UI to setup all above

+### Module: User experience

+aka Conversation UI.
+The place were interaction between user and LLM happens.

-1. User inputs text, gets reply
+1. User inputs text, gets replies
 2. BYOConverstaion module, connect with slack, teams, anyother tool

+## Use cases

 Regular user interaction:
 1. ask data related questions